cloud-spotter/JavaScript_Thermostat_exercise_wk9/ThermostatClassDesignRecipe.md

     setPowerSavingMode() {
         // Returns: undefined
         /* Side-effects: changes the value of the power saving mode property;
-        sets the value of the maximum temperature property */ }
+        sets the value of the maximum temperature property and impacts #up method functionality */
+    }

     reset() {